Kraaketing/greenheron/src/pages/index.md

           company: Vibe Digital Media
           image: svg/no-image.njk
           paragraphs:
-            - I had the pleasure of working with Jørgen at Vibe Digital.
-Jørgen's expertise and creative flair was clear from the outset, as he crafted the initial design for a major eCommerce website that our client immediately approved.
-His designs were both visually appealing and highly functional, enhancing the user experience significantly.
+            - Jørgen's designs were both visually appealing and highly functional, enhancing the user experience significantly.
             - Jørgen's iterative approach and ability to incorporate feedback ensured the project's success, especially on a site featuring 2000 products.
 Additionally, his innovative prototype for a mobile menu system in Figma was a standout, demonstrating his proficiency and creativity in tackling usability challenges.
-            - Reliable, professional, and creative, Jørgen consistently met deadlines and communicated effectively with myself and our clients.
-His collaborative spirit made him an invaluable member of the team.
 ---